 About the changes

 From 1 July 2026, GMW will be making some changes to how the Victorian Mid-Murray Storages are operated.
-Going forward, we will be changing how and when we store and release water from Lake Boga, Kangaroo Lake and Lake Charm.
-Noting, the operation of Ghow Swamp is being reviewed as part of a separate process.
+Going forward, within the existing rules, we will be changing how and when we store and release water from Lake Boga, Kangaroo Lake and Lake Charm.
+The operation of Ghow Swamp is being considered as part of a separate process.

 For more information about the lakes of the Victorian Mid-Murray Storages, please visit: g-mwater.com.au/water-operations/storages/murray

-As a result of the operational changes, there will likely be some impacts on the water levels and salinity concentrations (salt levels) of the lakes of the Victorian Mid-Murray Storages.
+As a result of implementing the operational changes, there will likely be some impacts on the water levels (more fluctuations) and improved salinity concentrations (salt levels) of the lakes of the Victorian Mid-Murray Storages.
 At times, the changing water levels are likely to impact some recreational activities at the lakes.
-In particular, the operational changes are expected to impact the recreational use of Lake Boga.
+In particular, operations are expected to impact the recreational use of Lake Boga.
 This is because the water levels in the lake might be lowered or might fluctuate more often.

 Our commitment to communities